AzuredBlue/mpv-anilist-updater/README.md

 ## Installation

-Simply download the `anilistUpdater` folder and put it in your mpv scripts folder, or download the contents and make the folder yourself.
+Simply git clone this repository into your mpv scripts folder, or download this repository and extract the contents into your mpv scripts folder.

+If you use git clone, you can update by using `git pull` in the repository folder.

 You **WILL** need an AniList access token for it to work:

 1. Visit `https://anilist.co/api/v2/oauth/authorize?client_id=20740&response_type=token`
 2. Authorize the app
 3. Copy the token
-4. Create an `anilistToken.txt` file in the `anilistUpdater` folder (if not already there) and paste the token there.
+4. Create an `anilistToken.txt` file in the `mpv-anilist-updater` folder (if not already there) and paste the token there.

 This token is what allows the script to update the anime episode count and make api requests, it is not used for anything else.